cdl-saarland/CGO17_ArtifactEvaluation/README.md

   First use the method described above to determine the number of *valid SCoPs* with statically feasible runtime check.
 Then determine the number of SCoPs that *did require versioning*, thus assumptions (statistics key `"Number of SCoPs that required versioning."`).
-The difference is the number of SCoPs valid without assumptions.
+The difference is a close approximation of the number of SCoPs valid without assumptions.
+For the exact number we disabled the assumptions manually in the code and counted valid SCoPs afterwards.
+The difference accounts for the SCoPs that will be discarded after transformation if a heuristic decides the transformation was not profitable.

 ```
   *#Valid SCoPs* - *#SCoPs that required versioning.*